KifoPL/kifo-clanker/docs/guides/autothreading.md

 	- `KifoPL - Bot Creator new feature poll discussion in new features polls!`
 - `Thoughts on new update in [server]`
 	- `Thoughts on new update in Kifo Clanker™ Support Server`
-- `This is an example of how horribly long thread names will be shortened to the allowed length, if by any chance thread title will be longer than the 200 characters.
-As you see by this example, 200 characters is really all you need to fit the longest titles.`
+- `This is an example of how horribly long thread names will be shortened to the allowed length if by any chance thread title will be longer than the 200 characters.
+As you see by this example, 200 characters are all you need to fit the longest titles.`
-	- `This is an example of how horribly long thread names will be shortened to the allowed length, if by any chance thread title will be longer than the 200 characters.
-As you see by this example, 200 c...`
+	- `This is an example of how horribly long thread names will be shortened to the allowed length if by any chance thread title will be longer than the 200 characters.
+As you see by this example, 200 ch...`

 ## Server prerequisites